jeimoal/ecommerce/readme.md

-# E-commerce (W.I.P)
+# E-commerce

-Development of a e-commerce web page.
+Development of a e-commerce web page, 100% using Bootstrap Framework.